The Atkinson Historical Society invites you to visit the Kimball House Museum!

 Military Room

-The military room is the most reverent room in the Kimball House Museum, paying homage to the men and women of Atkinson who selflessly served their country with honor.
+The military room is the most hallowed room in the Kimball House Museum, paying homage to the men and women of Atkinson who selflessly served their country with honor.
 The collection of military artifacts ranges from the Revolutionary War through Afghanistan.

 Horton Room